How to Upgrade Your Gaming PC

 If you’re a serious gamer, chances are you know that the computer resources required for great gameplay have changed over time.
 The memory, processing speed and graphics capabilities that were sufficient to run a game smoothly a year or two ago may not be enough to handle the latest titles.

 When you’re ready to admit that your computer just isn’t capable of running that new game you just purchased, you have two options.
-The first, of course, is to go out and drop hundreds or thousands of dollars on a new gaming machine.
+The first, of course, is to go out and drop hundreds or thousands of EURO on a new gaming machine.

 On the other hand, that may not be necessary.
 Instead of buying an entirely new machine, upgrading some of the computer’s components may be enough to get you back into the action.